-Alfred Hitchcock famously praised Zadar thanks to the town’s stunning sunset back in May of 1964, but it’s not the only crepuscular light praised by sundown-seekers in Croatia.
+Alfred Hitchcock famously praised Zadar thanks to the town’s stunning sunset back in May of 1964, but it’s not the only Croatian sunset praised by sundown-seekers!

 Enchanting landscapes where the never-ending Adriatic meets colossal stone mountains, where lush pine forest decorates surreal island backdrops.
 The setting sun is a spectacle across the country - but admiring the close of the day from your sailing holiday is arguably a sight you’ll be hard-pressed to find anywhere else.

-We’re bringing you the best sunsets in Croatia that promise to enhance your next yacht charter.
+We’re bringing you the best sunsets in Croatia that promise to enhance your next holidays in Croatia.

 We’ve already mentioned that the famous English film director Alfred Hitchcock adored Zadar’s setting sun on his holiday in Croatia over 60 years ago.
 But Hitchcock isn’t the only international to praise Zadar’s colored sky.
 The New York Times called Zadar’s sunset ‘its greatest attraction,’ which should be viewed next to its next most famous attraction - the Sea Organ.
 Blogs and travel media around the world cannot miss mentioning the dusk allure Zadar brings, and only once you’re there will you see why.
 Whether you catch a view of the sky from the Sea Organ, or more appropriately from the Greeting to the Sun monument, an evening light show consisting of over 300 multi-layered glass plates, you’ll quickly learn why Zadar is often revered as having one of the world’s best sunsets.